-A variety of sources were used to establish base year (2015) inventories for employment, which were reconciled with each other to arrive at a common set of employment data used both at the regional or county level and the TAZ level.
-Since the employment data was collected for the current year, scaling factors were applied to both regional- or county-level and TAZ-level numbers to approximate employment for the base year of 2015.
-The employment data was used in projecting horizon year figures and in the Model as a direct input.
+A variety of sources were used to establish base year (2018) inventories for employment, which were reconciled with each other to arrive at a common set of employment data used both at the regional or county level and the TAZ level.
+The MPO purchased Woods and Poole employment data for the year 2018.